Force over Distance: Chapter 21

 “They want us alive?”
 Eli murmured, horrified.

-“We need to keep moving,” Young whispered.
+“We need to keep moving,” Young said.

 At this, Chloe looked up, but not at him.
 At Rush.